-This study finds that demand for all types of alternative fuels will increase in San Mateo County between 2015 and 2030, and that this will necessitate the development of additional fueling and charging stations.
-Gasoline volumes are expected to decrease by a third by 2030, so we estimate that gasoline stations will decrease by the same amount.
+Demand for all types of alternative fuels will increase in San Mateo County between 2015 and 2030, which will, therefore, necessitate the development of additional fueling and charging stations.
+Gasoline volumes are expected to decrease by one-third by 2030, so it is estimated that gasoline stations will decrease by the same amount.
 However, liquid fuels will replace gasoline in some of those locations.
 Other stations may be retired or converted to new uses.
 Electric vehicle charging infrastructure is expected to increase seven fold in residential locations and by a factor of fourteen in work places.
-This is the alternative fuel that will see the fastest rate of growth in number of stations.
+Electricity is the alternative fuel that will see the fastest rate of growth in number of stations.
 Natural gas, propane, and hydrogen stations are also projected to increase in numbers throughout San Mateo County.